 As opposed to the standard QAOA ansatz, the IQP is sufficiently flexible to produce all computational states.
 In particular, this means that, if a classical algorithm were able to find the global optimum of Eq.~\eqref{eq:costnew}, it would also find the exact ground state of $\mathcal{H}$.
 In~\cite{Lee2021}, it is shown that the optimization landscapes of IQP ansatze with only polynomially many terms (like our ansatz) are generally non-convex and computational states other than the solution may form local minima, which we call trivial minima.
 Consequently, converging to such local minima would imply the algorithm does not need access to a quantum computer, as the bits $x_i$ of the solution corresponding to the optimal parameters are given by $\langle Z_i \rangle_{\boldsymbol \theta}$, which can be efficiently computed classically.

-We prove that the optimization landscapes can contain non-trivial minima, and give a minimal example of this in Appendix~\ref{app:counterexample}.
+We prove that the optimization landscapes can contain non-trivial minima, and give a minimal example of this in the Supplemental Material.
 Remarkably, we provide numerical evidence that for the SK model such a local minimum is located in the vicinity of the QAOA parameters, and show that sampling the IQP circuit at this point greatly enhances the chance of finding the ground state compared to QAOA.